4THBIN 4GOOD with MOMI - Auriea Harvey

 Free Residential E-Waste Events in Association with The Lower East Side Ecology Center

-We are excited to announce we have teamed up with the The Lower East Side Ecology Center for a series of free residential e-waste drop off events!
-These events serve as a convenient and responsible way for members of our community to dispose of their electronic waste.
+We are excited to partner with The Lower East Side Ecology Center for a series of free residential e waste drop off events across New York City.